Foundation Excavation Calculator

 • Dig Width = Foundation Width + (2 × Working Room)

 A standard working room of 600mm (2 ft) per side adds 1.2m (4 ft) to each dimension.
 Deep basements or complex waterproofing may require more working room.
+If you need to show that added width in the estimating math, the excavation formulas guide walks through the dimension-to-volume steps.

 Strip Footings